-15 87.
-In Washington, members of Washington HSA have consistently performed 16 community assessment to determine the needs of their community.
-They tailor outreach and 17 services to the results of the assessment.
+86. In Washington, members of Washington HSA have consistently y perfor med comm nunity as sess ments to det ermine the nee eds of their co ommu nity.
+7 They tailor o outreach and orvio es to the reci ults of the as cacemante

-18 88.
-In Illinois, members of Illinois HSA also serve significant populations of 19 immigrant, refugee, and other limited English proficient families throughout the state, based 20 on the information gathered through their community assessments.
-They do so by prioritizing 21 dual language services in the classroom; providing written recruitment materials in multiple 22 languages to ensure all eligible families are aware of the services available; offering 23 simultaneous translation services during parent meetings to support engagement; and 24 providing referral resources for immigration matters.
+- 87. In Illinois, members of Illinois HSA also serve significant populations of immigrant, refugee, and other limited English proficient families throughout the state, based on the information gathered through their community assessments.
+They do so by prioritizing dual language services in the classroom; providing written recruitment materials in multiple languages to ensure all eligible families are aware of the services available; offering simultaneous translation services during parent meetings to support engagement; and providing referral resources for immigration matters. - 88.
+In Pennsylvania, the majority of the children and families served by the Pennsylvania HSA members are people of color.
+Around 25 percent of children served by Pennsylvania HSA members speak a language other than English.
+Moreover, they serve a significant number of children in rural areas, where access to quality childcare facilities is particularly scarce.